-The captions "Notes receivable (net of valuation allowance)" and "Convertible senior notes payable" are composed of financial instruments that are carried at amortized cost.
-The carry values of these financial instruments approximate their fair values, which the Company has determined on the basis of Level 2 inputs for its convertible senior notes payable, and Level 3 inputs for its notes receivable.
+The captions "Notes receivable (net of allowance for expected credit loss)" and "Convertible senior notes payable" represent financial instruments that are carried at amortized cost.
+The carrying values of the notes receivable (net of allowance for expected credit loss) approximate their fair values, which the Company has determined on the basis of Level 3 inputs.
+The fair value of the convertible senior notes payable is estimated based on the bid price observed in an inactive market for the identical instrument (Level 2 input) (see Note 9).